YaleBioImaging/yrt-pet/docs/source/compilation/building.md

 - An internet connection to download the `cxxopts`, `nlohmann/json`, and `catch2` libraries
 - OpenMP, but this is baked into most compilers
-- zlib, to read NIfTI images in `.nii.gz` format.
+- zlib, to read NIfTI images in `.nii.gz` format, but this is pre-installed in most Unix distributions

 ## Configuration and compilation